-‘Teens who are pregnant are at a great risk of preeclampsia, a disease in pregnancy identified by high blood pressure (HBP) and other symptoms like protein in the urine, or problems with internal organs, like liver or lungs,” Dean warns.
+‘Teens who are pregnant are at great risk of preeclampsia, a disease in pregnancy identified by high blood pressure (HBP) and other symptoms like protein in the urine, or problems with internal organs, like liver or lungs,” Dean warns.

 Mother and baby can both experience complications due to preeclampsia, a condition experienced in later in pregnancy.
 “Preeclampsia can lead to other serious health problems if left untreated,” Dean adds.